MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 	var todoItem = TodoItem(title: "Get Milk", content: "really urgent!", dueDate: NSDate(), owner:"User1")

 If your struct does not define its own initializer Swift provides a default *memberwise initializer*.
-That default initializer takes each of the fields of the struct as a parameter.
+That memberwise initializer takes each of the fields of the struct as a parameter.
 This is also the default behavior for structs in Objective-C.

 ##Modifying a struct

-By default modifying struct instances in Swift works the same way as modifying class instances.
+Modifying struct instances in Swift works the same way as modifying class instances.
 Assume a user would want to change the title of a todo item.
 We can use this straightforward syntax to modify members:

 	todoItem.title = "Get 2 Milk"